tgqc/QView/readme.md

 * type 'git remote add origin https://tgqc@github.com/tgqc/QView.git'
 * type 'git pull origin master' ... the latest source will dowload.

+Using Netbeans to code and test is not essential but recommended.
+Running the app from source is a one-click trick from the Netbeans IDE.

 If you would like to be a regular contributer, let us know. tim@quietcode.com.

 ###Documentation and code commenting are sparse